lxnewayfarer/react-template/README.md

 # Template app

-Basic React app for any purpose
+Basic React app for any purpose based on @mui/material lib

 - Navigation bar (`src/Navigation.js`)
 - Footer (`src/AppFooter.js`)
 - Landing home page with blocks of information (`src/Landing.js`)
 - Profile page with GitHub OAuth button (`src/Profile.js`)
+- Pricing page (`src/Pricing.js`)

-You may remove any of elements
+You may remove any of components and change them as you wish

 ## Development